interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 Reject a prepared transfer.
 A transfer can be rejected if and only if that transfer is in the `prepared` state.
 Doing so transitions the transfer to the `rejected` state.

 **Authorization:** The `credit_account` of a transfer MUST be able to reject the transfer.
-Unauthorized users and the `debit_account` MUST NOT be able to reject the transfer.
-Other account owners MUST NOT be able to reject the transfer unless those accounts are explicitly authorized to do so by the `credit_account` and those accounts are not the `debit_account`.
+Any other non-admin user MUST NOT be able to reject the transfer.
+Admin accounts MAY be able to reject transfers where they are not the `credit_account`.

 #### Request Format